GoogleCloudPlatform/professional-services-data-validator/samples/airflow/README.md

 ### Requirements to run the DAG:
 - Pre-existing Airflow environment created with Public IP (Private environment disabled)
-- Create an Airflow variable called `gcp_project with the GCP Project ID
+- Create an Airflow variable called `gcp_project` with the GCP Project ID

 ### Instructions

-1. Download the Python file with the DAG
+1. Download the DAG file in this directory
-2. Update the JSON configuration to your use case (source, target tables, etc)
+2. Update the JSON configuration for your use case (update table names, etc.)
-3. Upload it to the DAGs folder of your Airflow environment
+3. Upload it to the DAGs folder in your Airflow environment

 ### Limitations